icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 while 30 micrometer diameter drops do impinge.

 Rain sized drops have a more appreciable rate of impingement.
-Freezing rain is a challenge for many ice protection systems, including windshield heating.
+Freezing rain is a challenge for many types of ice protection systems, including windshield heating.

 ##See also